The Authenticity Gap in Human Evaluation: Reframing Human Evaluation

 \begin{definition}[\textbf{Utility}] Abstractly, the \textit{utility} of a good denotes the benefit that an agent receives from it.
 The \textit{utility function} $u_i: S \to \mathbb{R}$ for agent $a_i$ maps outcomes $S$ to real values based on the utility derived \citep{mankiw2020principles}.
 For NLG, the utility of a text is how good the agent perceives it to be, optionally w.r.t.\ some attribute such as coherence. \end{definition}

 \begin{definition}[\textbf{Ordinal Utility}] Under the theory of \textit{ordinal utility}, only the ranking induced by $u_i$ matters; the magnitude of the difference between the values do not \citep{mankiw2020principles}.
-A ordinary utility function $u_i$ \textit{represents} $\succ_i$ if it preserves the ranking the latter induces: $ X \succeq_i Y \iff u_i(X) \geq u_i(Y)$.
+An ordinal utility function $u_i$ \textit{represents} $\succ_i$ if it preserves the ranking the latter induces: $ X \succeq_i Y \iff u_i(X) \geq u_i(Y)$.
 Two utility functions $u,v$ are \textit{ordinally equivalent} if they induce the same preference ordering. \end{definition}

 \begin{definition}[\textbf{Cardinal Utility}] Under the theory of \textit{cardinal utility}, the magnitude of the difference between two outcomes' utility does matter.
-Two utility functions $u,v$ are \textit{cardinally equivalent} up to a positive affine transformation \citep{dybvig1981recovering}. \end{definition}
+Two utility functions $f,g$ are \textit{cardinally equivalent} up to a positive affine transformation \citep{dybvig1981recovering}. \end{definition}

 Estimating cardinal utility is the approach that has been implicitly taken by the standard evaluation protocol for NLG (a.k.a., outcome-level absolute assessment (OAA)).
 When an annotator rates an example, they are estimating the cardinal utility $u_i(x)$ they get from an outcome $x$.
-When those ratings are averaged to score the system $X$ that produced those examples, one is estimating the expected cardinal utility of a lottery.
-Although straightforward to implement, OAA requires strong -- and at times untenable -- assumptions about agent preferences (\S\ref{ssec:assumptions}).

-Estimating the cardinal utility of a lottery as the expected utility of its outcomes is possible in theory because of the von Neumann-Morgenstern theorem \citep{morgenstern1953theory}.
-No similar result exists for estimating the ordinal utility, however -- we cannot average rankings.
-To derive an ordinal utility function over the lotteries, we would have to ask the annotator to categorically decide whether they prefer lottery $X$ or $Y$, which is not viable when the outcome space is as large as it is in NLG.
+When those ratings are averaged to score the system $X$ that produced those examples, one is estimating the expected utility of a lottery.
+Estimating the cardinal utility of a lottery as the expected utility of its outcomes is possible because of the von Neumann-Morgenstern theorem \citep{morgenstern1953theory}.
+No similar result exists for estimating the ordinal utility, however---we cannot average rankings.